Fashion boot: 1960s

 Rising hemlines and the availability of new, brightly colored artificial materials such as PVC combined to make boots an attractive fashion option for younger women.
-In 1963–64, André Courrèges released the first of his iconic white leather calf-length boots and designers such as Mary Quant, who launched her own "Quant Afoot" line of footwear in 1967, produced inexpensive, machine-molded plastic boots in a variety of different colors to be worn in tandem with miniskirts.
+In 1963, André Courrèges released the first of his iconic white leather calf-length boots and designers such as Mary Quant, who launched her own "Quant Afoot" line of footwear in 1967, produced inexpensive, machine-molded plastic boots in a variety of different colors to be worn in tandem with miniskirts.
 The rising price of leather during the 1960s made these plastic and vinyl boots a popular alternative to more traditional footwear.
 As skirts became even shorter in the late 1960s, there was a resurgence of interest in thigh-length boots or cuissardes.
 Pierre Cardin featured shiny black PVC thighboots as part of his futuristic 1968 couture collection and Beth Levine designed seamless, stretch vinyl and nylon stocking boots tall enough to do double duty as hosiery.
 Levine also showed thigh boots in dressier fabrics like velvet, as did designers like Oscar de la Renta, who presented jeweled boots to the upper thigh.
 The tallest boots from this period were so high that they were equipped with suspenders to hold them up.
-Leather pants with their own attached foot piece and sole, essentially forming a waist-high boot, were also seen.
-High laced boots, similar to those worn in Edwardian times, were also popular.
+Leather pants with their own attached foot piece and sole, essentially forming a waist-high boot, were also seen, an idea that Roger Vivier extended further in 1968, creating all-in-one boot-jumpsuits for Jean-Marie Armand.
+High laced boots, similar to those worn in Edwardian times and called granny boots, were popular at the end of the sixties and earliest seventies.